 Thanks to our free advice, the people we’ve worked with have saved on average $179 each on their annual water bills.

-What is a free Water Check?
+What is a Water Check?

-One of our sustainability advisors visits your home to look at all things water-related.
+If your water use is higher than average and you do not have a leak, you are eligible for a Water Check, where one of our sustainability advisors visits your home to look at all things water-related.
 This free check takes about an hour, and any water-saving devices we install are also free of charge.
 We’ll check everything from your flow rate to your water meter to make sure you aren’t losing or using water needlessly.

 Our Water Check includes:

 - Water saving advice for each area of your home

 - Flow rate tests for showers and mixer taps

 - Free water saving products and installations (where relevant)

 - Instructions on how to do a leak test

 Please note that our service does not include finding or fixing leaks.
 If you think your water use might be high due to a leak, we highly recommend doing a leak test, and you can read more here about what to do in case of a leak.